Apprenticeship in Herbal Medicine – Drimlabarra Herb Farm.

 Apprenticeship applicants who have not completed the Correspondence Course previously can get started on this in advance of the apprenticeship programme as a foundation.

-Apprentices Accommodation: own Cabin/Caravan; Full Board ~ all wholefoods and wherever possible organic for 8 weeks £1,500.
-This is also due before you arrive in May so you may wish to make a one off payment for this or add this into your payment plan.
+Full Board ~ all wholefoods and wherever possible organic for 6 weeks £1,950.
+This is also due before you arrive in April so you may wish to make a one off payment for this or add this into your payment plan.
 This can be discussed at interview.
-This is an apprenticeship in self reliance.

 INTRODUCTION TO TEACHING SESSIONS